Picovoice/pico-cookbook/recipes/llm-voice-assistant/python/cli/README.md

-# LLM Voice Assistant CLI Demo
+# Cross-Platform LLM Voice Assistant CLI Demo

-A voice assistant using Porcupine, Cheetah, picoLLM, and Orca with a text based interface.
+A cross-platform voice assistant using Picovoice's Wake Word, STT, TTS and LLM technology with a text-based interface.

 ## See It In Action!